-Many a times we hear such statements, where walking is not even considered a proper exercise.
+Walking, “A very simple task.
+Is it even considered exercise?
+Can one gain any benefits from it?”
+Many times we hear such statements, that walking is not even considered a proper exercise.
 People often understate the need for and the benefits of walking.
-Let’s look at what walking can do for you.
+Let’s look at what brisk walking can do for you.

 Walking, be it slow, brisk, or fast, can be highly beneficial if done regularly.
 Especially when included with other strategies such as eating a balanced diet and doing some other simple exercises.
-Among the three above, brisk walking is considered the most dependable.
+Among the three above, brisk walking is the most dependable.
 Brisk walking is a relative term, since brisk for some, is either slow or quite speedy for others, depending on their level of fitness.
 Whatever it is, experts say that steps per minute can be a measure to quantify brisk walking, which is often 100 steps per minute or more.

-If you are a beginner to walking, then start your walk at a slow pace slowly increasing the speed as you progress.
-Even when you start your daily walk, it is better to warm up first by walking slowly for the first five minutes and do brisk walking, and remember to slow down the speed towards the end and walk for five minutes.
+If you are a beginner at walking, then start your walk at a slow pace slowly increasing the speed as you progress.
+Even when you start your daily walk, it is better to warm up first by walking slowly for the first five minutes and do brisk walking and remember to slow down the speed towards the end and walk for five minutes.
 This way you won’t be reducing the stress on your body.

-How often should you walk?
 There is no hard and fast rule but walking for at least 30 minutes daily is ideal as it helps to burn 150 to 200 calories.
-Start by walking at least thrice in a week to begin with and later daily while increasing the pace at which you are walking.
+Start by walking at least thrice a week, to begin with, and later daily while increasing the pace at which you are walking.
 Age, gender, health conditions, and fitness also need to be considered while walking.

 - It helps to tone your legs and shed off the extra pounds which piled around your waist and also your overall body.

-- It quickens the heart beat and makes it stable.
+- It quickens the heartbeat and makes it stable.

-- It also helps to maintain a healthy blood sugar level especially in the case of type 2 diabetes as it reduces the resistance of cells to insulin.
+- It also helps to maintain a healthy blood sugar level, especially in the case of type 2 diabetes as it reduces the resistance of cells to insulin.

-- It will slow down the ageing process.
+- It will slow down the aging process.

 - It improves immunity as walking increases the number of immune system cells.

-- It prevents memory problems and dementia.
+- Brisk walking prevents memory problems and dementia.